bobericksonjr89/drop-down-project/README.md

 ## Instructions

-- You'll need to access the style sheets, make sure style-loader and css-loader are installed
+- You'll need to access the style sheet, so make sure style-loader and css-loader are installed, and then add to the webpack.config.js file:

 ```
 module.exports = {